|Start||About Me||The Heathkit story||My Heathkits||Heathkit links||Other links|

 In August 2011 the Heathkit Company announces that they are back in the kit-business.
 They first launch the GPA-100 (Garage Parking Assistant).
 They will follow it with a Wireless Swiming Pool Monitor.
 They also plan for Amateur Radio kits, later on.
 There will probably be a QRP Transceiver.

-In July 2012, what's left after the Heathkit Educational Systems bunkruptsy is sold out and the Heathkit story ends.
+In July 2012, what's left after the Heathkit Educational Systems bankruptsy, is sold out and the Heathkit story seems to end.